 Finally, the Science Party believes the rate of the land tax should not be fixed, but rather should vary with the rates of return on other assets.
 This ensures that the rate of the tax on the capital invested in the land cannot significantly overtake the time value of money.
 Based on preliminary calculations, the Science Party believes the land tax could be set at half of the 10 year government bond rate.

-The implementation of this tax should occur on a State by State basis, as it will require a binding accord between the Commonwealth and the State in question.
-The resulting tax revenues from a given property should be split between the Local, State, and Federal governments, in fixed proportions agreed to by the State and Commonwealth, such that Local and State governments are projected to earn at least as much revenue as raised by the replaced taxes and rates.
+This tax should be implemented on a state-by-state basis, as it will require a binding accord between the Commonwealth and the state in question.
+Land tax revenues should be split between local, state and federal governments, in agreed proportions, such that local and state governments are projected to earn at least as much revenue as was raised by the replaced taxes and rates.

-As recommended by the Henry review, the tax will need to be phased in gradually, to give property holders the chance to adjust to the new regime.
-Each year for a 10 year period commencing from the point of State and Commonwealth agreement, the land tax rate shall increase by 1/10th of its maximum rate while the replaced taxes decrease by 1/10th.
+As recommended by the Henry Tax Review, the tax should be phased in gradually to let property holders adjust.
+Each year for ten years, the land tax rate shall increase by 1/10th of its maximum rate while the replaced taxes decrease by 1/10th.

 4. Personal Income Tax Rates

 4.1.
 Policy: The Science Party endorses the Henry Tax Review's suggestion to simplify the marginal tax rates into 3 simple bands:

 - 0% tax for income below $26 969 (tax free-threshold)